 A judgment from the High Court of Delhi at New Delhi, dated 06.08.2021, regarding a writ petition (W.P.(C) 7896/2021) filed by Javin Construction Private Limited against the National Faceless Assessment Centre & Ors.
 The judgment was delivered by HON’BLE MR. JUSTICE MANMOHAN and HON’BLE MR. JUSTICE NAVIN CHAWLA.

-The petitioner challenged the impugned assessment order, notice of demand, show cause notice for imposition of penalty under Section 274 read with Section 271AAC(1), and penalty under Section 274 read with Section 270A of the Income Tax Act, 1961 [the Act] dated 22nd April 2021.
-The petitioner argued that the assessment order was passed without issuing a show-cause notice and draft assessment order, which is mandated under Section 144B(1)(xvi)(b) of the Act.
-The petitioner contended that the respondent’s action violated the principles of natural justice and the provisions of Section 144B.
+The petitioner challenged the impugned assessment order, notice of demand, show cause notice for imposition of penalty under Section 274 (of Income Tax Act, 1961) read with Section 271AAC(1) (of Income Tax Act, 1961), and penalty under Section 274 (of Income Tax Act, 1961) read with Section 270A (of Income Tax Act, 1961) [the Act] dated 22nd April 2021.
+The petitioner argued that the assessment order was passed without issuing a show-cause notice and draft assessment order, which is mandated under Section 144B(1)(xvi)(b) (of Income Tax Act, 1961).
+The petitioner contended that the respondent’s action violated the principles of natural justice and the provisions of Section 144B (of Income Tax Act, 1961).

 The court issued a notice to the respondents, and the Advocate appearing on behalf of Ms. Vibhooti Malhotra accepted the notice for the respondents.
 The respondents requested an adjournment, which was declined by the court.
 The court also stated that the respondent is given liberty to seek variation/modification of the order if facts have been suppressed from the court or misstated in the petition.

-The court observed that Section 144B(1)(xvi)(b) mandatorily provides for the issuance of a prior show-cause notice and draft assessment order before issuing the final assessment order.
-The court also referred to relevant portions of Section 144B(1)(xvi)(b) as well as Section 144B(9) of the Act.
+The court observed that Section 144B(1)(xvi)(b) (of Income Tax Act, 1961) mandatorily provides for the issuance of a prior show-cause notice and draft assessment order before issuing the final assessment order.
+The court also referred to relevant portions of Section 144B(1)(xvi)(b) (of Income Tax Act, 1961) as well as Section 144B(9) (of Income Tax Act, 1961).

 Since no prior show-cause notice as well as draft assessment order had been issued in the present case, the court concluded that there was a violation of principles of natural justice as well as the mandatory procedure prescribed under the “Faceless Assessment Scheme.”
 Consequently, the court set aside the impugned assessment order, notice of demand, show cause notice for imposition of penalty, and remanded the matter back to the Assessing Officer, with directions to issue a draft assessment order and thereafter pass a reasoned order in accordance with the law.